Your browser is not optimized for viewing this website.

 Credit: Non-Credit Only

-This course presents basic intaglio and monotype printing techniques including monoprint, drypoint, etching, aquatint, collograph and polymer plate methods.
+This short but comprehensive course presents basic intaglio and monotype printing techniques including monoprint, drypoint, etching, aquatint, collograph and polymer plate methods.
 Image embellishments will include embossing, chine collé, collage, paper plates and mixed media techniques.
 All levels welcome; experienced students may continue independent work.
 Tuition includes a $20 lab fee.

 Materials List